chriswillsflannery/ticker-and-chat/README.md

 **Chatbot**

 The super latent `/summary` endpoint is a real doozy to work with.
-I can successfully chain tool calls locally, but when [I tried a vercel deployment here](https://ticker-and-chat.vercel.app/) the tool calls would just bomb out with no response or error.
+I can spin the app up locally in development mode and successfully chain tool calls, but when [I tried a vercel deployment here](https://ticker-and-chat.vercel.app/) the tool calls would just bomb out with no response or error.
 I _think_ it has something to do with Vercel/nodeJS timeout limits somewhere, so I tried switching the relevant Next routes from edge runtime to nodejs runtime, but that still bombed out.
 At this point, I'm running a little short on time.
 If I had to do this _for real_ I would look at some best practices in deployed examples and really pore over the ai sdk docs.
+It seems that general best practices in this situation are to try and do something where the tool call is running as a background job, and the server just starts streaming in some preliminary model-generated text relevant to your query while that is finishing, so the UI at least has the perception of something happening.

+I didn't have time to implement caching but that would be an obvious enhancement.
+[It seems like that's pretty straightforward to implement.](https://sdk.vercel.ai/docs/advanced/caching).
+One thing worth mentioning is that the response from the tool call exceeded the total token limit for the entirety of the gpt-4 context window (lol) so I just chose to only extract the `agent_summary`.
+If we really needed more fields (like citations and sources etc.) we could extract just those fields we need.
+As the context window grows, we can make some calculated choices about which older messages we want to either truncate or summarize.
+This is something that can be looked at on a model-by-model basis and we can decide how to truncate/summarize most efficiently for that model's context limit etc.

 # Caveats / weird things